Benefits of Meritage Medical Network for 65+

 Patients enrolled in one of these Medicare Advantage plans that include Meritage Medical Network as the physician network have access to benefits such as:

 Seniors should be seeing their primary care physician once a year (at a minimum) for their Annual Wellness Exam.
-This is an opportunity for you to review any chronic conditions with your physician as well as discuss any necessary preventive care.
+This is an opportunity for you to review any chronic conditions with your physician as well as discuss any necessary preventive care

 During your Annual Wellness Visit, you and your provider will create a prevention plan based on your needs.
 As part of the visit, your provider will:

-- Give you a Health-Risk Assessment – This includes a questionnaire that you complete (with or without the help of your doctor) before or during the visit that helps determine your health status, injury risks, risky behaviors
+- Give you a Health-Risk Assessment – This includes a questionnaire that you complete (with or without the help of your doctor) before or during the visit that helps determine your health status, injury risks, risky behaviors and urgent health needs.

 - Take your medical and family history.